drspangle/infidel-sensor/README.md

 ## Documentation

-Documentation for this project is now available to read - [https://drspangle.github.io/infidel-sensor/](https://drspangle.github.io/infidel-sensor/)
+Documentation for this project is now available to read here - [https://drspangle.github.io/infidel-sensor/](https://drspangle.github.io/infidel-sensor/)

 It uses the [Sphinx](https://www.sphinx-doc.org/en/master/index.html) documtation framework and uses GitHub pages for hosting.
 If you need to build the documentation yourself locally, run the following command after cloning the repository in the root directory